 User Authentication and User Roles¶

-Authentication grants or denies access to the device based on the credentials provided by the user (admin user name and password).
+User is granted access to Harmony Controller based on the credentials provided (admin user name and password).

 Multiple Authentication Methods¶

 User can configure either of the below methods for authentication:

 - Google Authentication

 - TACACS Plus